sstur/drift/readme.md

  * Better Test Coverage
  * More robust platform-specific config
  * Modeling needs work (ORM)
- * Provide a way to write higher-level modules (like Auth) that can be dropped in to quickly build robust apps
+ * Provide a way to provide high-level modules (like Auth) that can be dropped in to quickly build robust apps

 ## License (MIT)